notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faja-e.md

 ### Matsapha TMA

 ALl aircraft flying in and out of the Matspha TMA are subject to 10 minute separation on all inbound and outbound flights heading in the same direction.

+Handoffs are also set as FL200 inbound, FL190 outbound.

 ## Use of Radar Separation